Try Playground

 Important

-Make sure the $Index_Class$ attribute in your JSON file is defined.
+Make sure the Index_Class attribute in your JSON file is defined.
 You should assign the FQN of your class as a value to this attribute

 Add Json Classes

 • The added classes will be displayed in the list of selected classes.
-Here you can select the attributes which you want to index.
+Here you can select the attributes that you want to index.
 Their type is also parsed from the JSON file but, you also have the option to assign your attributes a different type from the dropdown menu placed next to them.

 JSON query index selected attributes

-• You can also remove any classes from the List of selected classes by clicking on the Remove Selected Classes button.
+• You can also remove any classes from the list of selected classes by clicking on the Remove Selected Classes button.

 • Once you are done, click on the OK button.